ARMmbed/mbed-os-example-ble/BLE_GAPButton/README.md

 Checking for Success
 ====================

-By default the BLE device is called GapButton, but you can change this in `source\main.cpp`.
+By default the BLE device is called GAPButton, but you can change this in `source\main.cpp`.

-Open the BLE monitoring app on your phone and find the GapButton device.
+Open the BLE monitoring app on your phone and find the GAPButton device.
 The button click count should show up in the "Manufacturer Data" field.
 Press Button 1 on your board and the number should change on your phone.